 Under the traditional "employment-at-will" doctrine, an employee who is not hired for a specific period can be fired at any time, for any reason (except bad reasons: an employee cannot be fired, for example, for reporting that his employer's paper mill is illegally polluting groundwater).
-This doctrine has been much criticized.
+This doctrine, which has been much criticized, is discussed in Chapter 32 "International Law".